This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.

 confirmations: null, it is finalized.

 request with the blockhash as a parameter.
-If the response value is null, the
+If the response value is

 As withdrawals are irreversible, it may be a good practice to validate a user-supplied account address before authorizing a withdrawal in order to prevent accidental loss of user funds.